Ann-Clawson/Anns-Citations/Readme.md

 ## Overview

-Ann's Citations is a small business informational website that was fun to create using HTML and CSS.
+Ann's Citations is a fun small business informational website created using HTML and CSS.
 It showcases the services offered with a blend of humor and professionalism, and is designed to be light, intuitive, and engaging, while facilitating easy navigation for all visitors.

 ## Structure